 Ephemeral communication is fast becoming a feature of both consumer and enterprise messaging solutions.
-Originally pioneered by consumer-based messaging products like Wickr Me and Snapchat, it’s risk-reducing benefits now a table stakes feature for enterprise collaboration tools like Wickr Pro and Wickr Enterprise, as well.
+Originally pioneered by consumer-based messaging products like Wickr Me and Snapchat, it’s risk-reducing benefits now a table stakes feature for enterprise collaboration tools like AWS Wickr and Wickr Enterprise, as well.
 What is ephemeral communication?
 And should your enterprise encourage its adoption?

 How Ephemeral Communication Works